curl/everything-curl/http/multipart.md

 ### file input

-When the input type is set to a "file", like in:
+When the input type is set to a file, like in:

     <input type="file" name="image">